oconnoat/DHBenelux15/README.md

 # Talk outline:

 1. Introduction to the Journal
-    1. history of the RIA
+    1. History of the RIA
     2. Irish Context
     3. Statistics about the corpus
 2. Getting from the texts to .txts